 In partnership with the Pacific Northwest National Laboratory and the National Renewable Energy Laboratory, DOE will collaborate with industry stakeholders, communities, and regional and local governments to help identify pathways for necessary large-scale transmission system buildouts that meet regional and national interests.

-Subscribe here to receive updates and be sure to select the National Transmission Study Technical Updates and Building a Better Grid Initiative topics.
+Subscribe here to receive updates and be sure to select the National Transmission Study Technical Updates and Building a Better Grid Initiative and Transmission Planning topics.

 Modernizing, hardening, and expanding the grid will enhance the resilience of the entire electric system while ensuring energy is available to customers where and when it is needed most.
 The increasing frequency of extreme weather events is disrupting the energy supply, which threatens the economy, puts public health and safety at risk, and can devastate affected communities all over the country.
 Aging infrastructure also leaves the grid increasingly vulnerable to attacks.
 Investment in transmission infrastructure can help protect the grid against supply disruptions (physical and cyber-attacks or climate-induced extreme weather events), reduce the impact of supply disruptions, and restore electricity more quickly when outages do occur.